Home » Sweets » No Bake Carrot Cake Balls

 No Bake Carrot Cake Balls

 These No Bake Carrot Cake Balls are a healthy, fast, and easy alternative to carrot cake!
-Fulfill that carrot cake craving with a healthy, no added sugar choice that doesn't involve your oven!
+Fulfill that carrot cake craving with this healthy, newly improved easy energy ball recipe!
+No oven or baking required!

 a bowl of balls of oats and carrots with some coated with coconut and some not.